 I thought the races would be interesting and they were (see my previous post).
 But I was surprised that the day also provided some knitting inspiration.

 This weekend we saw our first sled dog race.
 A Mid-Union Sled Haulers (M.U.S.H.) race.
 It was a perfect day for spectators.
 20 degrees and sunny.
 About 8 inches of snow on the trails.
 We watched the 5-dog event and the very exciting 7-dog event.
 We also watched one and two-dog skijoring.
 In skijoring, a cross-country skier wears a harness and is connected to dogs by a length of rope.
 The dogs are also harnessed.
 The skier skis like crazy and the dogs run like crazy.
+Imagine how they would react if they see a Runball that they can play fetch with.

 Before their races, we walked around and met the dogs.
 All of them seemed to be in game day mode.
 Some paced a bit.
 Some barked.
 Many rested calmly.
 They were well-fed, well-groomed, and well-hydrated as all fine athletes must be.